The Four Factors of Male Fertility

 A number of childhood and adult diseases can adversely affect fertility.
 Some of the changes are only temporary; for example, a high fever (over 102 degrees) may cause the scrotum to overheat and the sperm to die.
 Usually this type of problem resolves itself in a few months.

 Some diseases, however, exert a more lasting effect.
 For example, cystic fibrosis, tuberculosis, and adult mumps can destroy vital testicular tissues and leave you permanently sterile.
 Sexually transmitted infections such as gonorrhea, chlamydia, syphilis, and ureaplasma, leave scar tissue caused by the inflammation produced.
 It can partially or totally block the sperm ducts.
 These infections are usually limited to the lower parts of the male genital tract, urethra, prostate, and seminal vesicles.
 Seldom does the infection travel further in toward the testicles.
 With the exception of prostatitis, which can be difficult to clear up, sexually transmitted infections will usually respond to antibiotics.
-It's vital that your sexual partner also be treated for infection because you can pass the disease back and forth between you.
-As you'll learn later, sexually transmitted diseases produce far more devastating damage in their female victims.

 Systemic diseases such as high blood pressure, colitis, diabetes, and hepatitis can deteriorate sperm quality and cause impotence and ejaculatory disorders.
 Sickle-cell anemia, most frequently found in people with black heritage, may also reduce sperm concentration.
 Insufficient thyroid hormone has also been linked with low sperm motility and other hormone imbalances.